 Take advantage of an offered free review.
 You can have a complimentary appointment and get a review of your claim.
 Ask any questions you have at that time.
 Your case will be examined and totaled.
 You should be able to get an estimated value of your claim and decide if you want to proceed.
 It is a no-obligation appointment.
-You have four years under Florida Statutes 95.11 § (3)(a) to file an injury lawsuit.
+You have two years under Florida Statutes 95.11 § (3)(a) to file an injury lawsuit.
 We encourage you to act promptly if you want to file a lawsuit.

 Call GED Lawyers for Help From Our Sarasota Spinal Cord Injury Attorney

 If you have suffered a devastating spinal cord injury in Sarasota, you should contact GED Lawyers.
 Our law firm has multiple attorneys on staff that can help you with your case.
 Florida personal injury claims are subject to a limited time for filing, so it helps to get started immediately.